oh-jon-paul/awesome-i18n/README.md

 - translation key - element in source code which is used by i18n library to replace it with translation message
 - translation - translated text or message

-## 📢 Contribute

-Feel free to add or update the content!